obtusecanadiangoose/macrosynth/README.md

 Press the sequencer key again to play the sequence, turn the encoder on this screen to expand the steps (doubles the current steps), with different colours to signify where you are in 2 bar loop (Pink -> Blue -> Yellow -> White)
 **TODO**: 8 steps = 0.5 Bar is kinda weird, maybe allow user to change how long each step is?

-While the sequencer is playing, you can leave the sequencer page and it will continue playing, allowing you to change the synth options or the wavetype as the sequence plays
+While the sequencer is playing, you can leave the sequencer page and it will continue playing, allowing you to change the synth options as the sequence plays